Valenvgon/Valenvgon/README.md

 ### Studies

 - 📈 Graduated in Economy, University of Valencia (UV)
-- 👨🏽‍💻 Studying Data Analyrics and Cloud in EDEM
+- 👨🏽‍💻 Studying Big Data and Cloud in EDEM

 ### Languages 🌎